lyngoctramvns/python-angular-typescript/TypeScript/README.md

 ### Best Practice

 * You don't have to always use colons and then type on every typescript variable.
-* Don't overuse ANY type
+* Don't overuse ANY type, as it was not type-checked.
+Should use noImplicitAny from Typescript configs to limit this bad habit.